HackYourFuture-CPH/node.js/week2/exercises/02-schema.md

 # Schema

+This week we will work with 2 tables:
+- A `users` table similar to week 1 but now with an added `token` column.
+- A `snippets` table containing (code) snippets that belong to a user.

-Create a new database/schema `hyf_node_week2`, then create the following tables:
+Create a new database/schema `hyf_node_week2` containing the following tables:

 ```sql
 CREATE TABLE `users` (